A grey image featuring the logos for Notion, Wise, and Meetup

 ExpressVPN | Google Play Store | Apple App Store

-bSafe is a wonderful tool for letting close family and friends know where you are.
+bSafe - A wonderful tool for letting close family and friends know where you are.

 Personal safety should not be overlooked when travelling as a digital nomad, especially if you are travelling alone.
 GPS tracking tools such as bSafe can be used to monitor your location (only when you allow them to), providing real-time location information for your friends and family, which you set up in the app.
 This is especially useful if you are travelling at night, or are travelling through more remote areas.